 However, it has a priority “preferred substrate” system that prevents these roles from canceling each other out.
 D1 is far more efficient at converting RT3.
 When upregulated, it creates more T3 and destroys more RT3.

 Deiodinase type 2 (D2, DIO2) converts T4 to T3, and can convert T3 into an active form of T2.
 Far lower on its priority list is to convert RT3 into an 3,3′-T2.

 Deiodinase type 3 (D3, DIO3) converts T4 to Reverse T3 (RT3) and T3 into two different inactive forms of T2.

-The next diagram adds T1 and T0 hormones:
+The next diagram by Jongejan et al, 2020, adds T1 and T0 hormones at the bottom: